ontodev/robot/docs/python.md

 ### Starting ROBOT from the Command Line

 If you prefer, you can start ROBOT from the command line with `robot python` and then connect to it from Python.
 The ROBOT `python` command does not accept any input ontologies and does not produce any outputs.
 You *cannot* chain this command with other ROBOT commands.
-To stop the ROBOT process use `Ctrl-C`.
+To stop the ROBOT process use `Ctrl+C`.

 By default, the `python` command starts a Py4J gateway server on port `25333` (the Py4J default).
 To change this, use the `--port` option: